ibizaman/selfhostblocks/examples/homeassistant/README.md

 nixos-rebuild build-vm-with-bootloader --fast -I nixos-config=./configuration.nix -I nixpkgs=.
 ```

-Start VM with:
+Start VM with (this call is blocking):

 ```bash
 QEMU_NET_OPTS="hostfwd=tcp::2222-:2222,hostfwd=tcp::8080-:80" ./result/bin/run-nixos-vm
 ```

-User and password are both `nixos`, as setup in the `configuration.nix` file under
+User and password are both `nixos`, as setup in the [`configuration.nix`](./configuration.nix) file under
 `user.users.nixos.initialPassword`.

 You can login with `ssh -F ssh_config example`.
 You just need to accept the fingerprint.

 ## Make VM able to decrypt the secrets.yaml file

-Note: I'm working on making these steps unnecessary but these still need to be done every time you
-create the VM.

 The [`sops.yaml`](./sops.yaml) file describes what private keys can decrypt and encrypt the
 [`secrets.yaml`](./secrets.yaml) file containing the application secrets.
-You will add secrets to
+Usually, you will add
-the file and when deploying, that file will be decrypted and the secrets will be copied in the
+secrets to that secrets file and when deploying, it will be decrypted and the secrets will be copied
-`/run/secrets` folder on the VM.
+in the `/run/secrets` folder on the VM.
 We thus need one private key for you to edit the
 [`secrets.yaml`](./secrets.yaml) file and one in the VM for it to decrypt the secrets.

-Your private is already pre-generated in this repo, it's the [`sshkey`](./sshkey) file.
+Your private key is already pre-generated in this repo, it's the [`sshkey`](./sshkey) file.
 But when
 creating the VM in the step above, a new private key and its accompanying public key was
 automatically generated under `/etc/ssh/ssh_host_ed25519_key` in the VM.
-We will need to get the
+We just need to get the
-public key and replace the one in the [`sops.yaml`](./sops.yaml) `vm` field.
+public key.

 With the VM started, print the VM's public age key with the following command.
-The value you need to
+The value you need is
-copy in the `sops.yaml` file is the one staring with `age`.
+the one staring with `age`.

 ```bash
 $ nix shell nixpkgs#ssh-to-age --command sh -c 'ssh-keyscan -p 2222 -4 localhost | ssh-to-age'